-Thus, proposed § 9001.105(b) would provide that an FHFA employee, other than a special Government employee, must obtain advance written approval from the employee's supervisor and the concurrence of the DAEO before engaging in any outside employment.
-Proposed paragraph (c) to § 9001.105 broadly defines outside employment to cover any form of non-Federal employment or business relationship involving the provision of personal services, whether or not for compensation, other than in the discharge of official duties.
+Paragraph (c) to § 9001.105 broadly defines outside employment to cover any form of non-Federal employment or business relationship involving the provision of personal services, whether or not for compensation, other than in the discharge of official duties.
 It also includes writing when done under an arrangement with another person or entity for production or publication of the written product.
-It does not, however, include participation in the activities of nonprofit charitable, religious, professional, social, fraternal, educational, recreational, public service, or civic organizations, unless such activities are for compensation other than reimbursement of expenses, the organization's activities are devoted substantially to matters relating to the employee's official duties as defined in 5 CFR 2635.807(a)(2)(i)(B) through (E) and the employee will serve as officer or director of the organization, or the activities will involve the provision of consultative or professional services.
-Consultative services is proposed to mean the provision of personal services by an employee, including the rendering of advice or consultation, which requires advanced knowledge in a field of science or learning customarily acquired by a course of specialized instruction and study in an institution of higher education, hospital, or similar facility.
-Professional services is proposed to mean the provision of personal services by an employee, including the rendering of advice or consultation, which involves application of the skills of a profession as defined in 5 CFR 2636.305(b)(1) or involves a fiduciary relationship as defined in 5 CFR 2636.305(b)(2).
+It does not, however, include participation in the activities of nonprofit charitable, religious, professional, social, fraternal, educational, recreational, public service, or civic organizations, unless such activities are for (1) compensation other than reimbursement of expenses, (2) the organization's activities are devoted substantially to matters relating to the employee's official duties as defined in 5 CFR 2635.807(a)(2)(i)(B) through (E) and the employee will serve as officer or director of the organization, or (3) the activities will involve the provision of consultative or professional services.
+Consultative services is defined to mean the provision of personal services by an employee, including the rendering of advice or consultation, which requires advanced knowledge in a field of science or learning customarily acquired by a course of specialized instruction and study in an institution of higher education, hospital, or similar facility.
+Professional services is defined to mean the provision of personal services by an employee, including the rendering of advice or consultation, which involves application of the skills of a profession as defined in 5 CFR 2636.305(b)(1) or involves a fiduciary relationship as defined in 5 CFR 2636.305(b)(2).

-A note following proposed paragraph (c) of § 9001.105 pertains to the special approval requirement set out in both 18 U.S.C.
+A note following paragraph (c) of § 9001.105 pertains to the special approval requirement set out in both 18 U.S.C.
 203(d) and 205(e), respectively, for certain representational activities otherwise covered by the conflict of interest restrictions on compensation and activities of employees in claims against and other matters affecting the Government.
-The note, as proposed, explains that an employee who wishes to act as agent or attorney for, or otherwise represent his or her parents, spouse, children, or any person for whom, or any estate for which, he or she is serving as guardian, executor, administrator, trustee, or other personal fiduciary in such matters must obtain the approval required by law of the Government official responsible for the employee's appointment in addition to the regulatory approval that would be required in proposed § 9001.105.
+The note explains that an employee who wishes to act as agent or attorney for, or otherwise represent his or her parents, spouse, children, or any person for whom, or any estate for which, he or she is serving as guardian, executor, administrator, trustee, or other personal fiduciary in such matters must obtain the approval required by law of the Government official responsible for the employee's appointment in addition to the regulatory approval that is required in § 9001.105.

-As proposed, § 9001.105(d) sets out the procedures for requesting prior approval to engage in outside employment initially, or within seven calendar days of a significant change in the nature or scope of the outside employment or the employee's official position.
-Proposed paragraph (e) of § 9001.105 would provide that approval would be granted only upon a determination that the outside employment is not expected to involve conduct prohibited by statute or Federal regulation, including 5 CFR part 2635 and this proposed part.
+Section 9001.105(d) sets out the procedures for requesting prior approval to engage in outside employment initially, or within seven calendar days of a significant change in the nature or scope of the outside employment or the employee's official position.
+Paragraph (e) of § 9001.105 provides that the concurrence of the DAEO will be granted only upon a determination that the outside employment is not expected to involve conduct prohibited by statute or Federal regulation, including 5 CFR part 2635 and this part.

-Proposed § 9001.105(f) would provide that the DAEO may issue written instructions governing the submission of requests for approval of outside employment, which may exempt categories of employment from the prior approval requirement based on a determination that employment within those categories would generally be approved and would likely not involve conduct prohibited by Federal law or regulation, including 5 CFR part 2635 and this proposed part.
+Section 9001.105(f) provides that the DAEO may issue written instructions governing the submission of requests for approval of and concurrence with outside employment.
+The written instructions may exempt categories of employment from the prior approval and concurrence requirement based on a determination that employment within those categories will generally be approved and will likely not involve conduct prohibited by Federal law or regulation, including 5 CFR part 2635 and this part.